nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 Jupyter notebooks are a powerful tool but they can be a little confusing at first.
 Here are a few resources that explain how to use them:

+- *jupylet/examples/hello-world.ipynb* notebook contains some instructions on how to use Jupyter notebooks.
+Check it out.

 - `Running Code <https://mybinder.org/v2/gh/jupyter/notebook/master?filepath=docs%2Fsource%2Fexamples%2FNotebook%2FRunning%20Code.ipynb>`_
   \- This is a Jupyter notebook explaining how to use Jupyter notebooks 🙂.
   It is in fact a live notebook running in a web service called mybinder.
 The